Extermination of Evil: Sendan kendatsuba (Candana Gandharva)

 Sendan kendatsuba (栴檀乾闥婆, Sanskrit name Candana Gandharva) is one of the eight guardians of Buddhist law and one of the 33 manifestations of Avalokiteśvara.
 He is derived from an Indian patron god of music and believed to protect young people from the fifteen malevolent deities.
 He is drawn similar to in the Dôji mandara.
 The painting measures 25.8 by 77.2 cm and has the accession number 1106-2.

 Shinchū

 The divine insect (神虫, Shinchū) is a deity depicted as a silkworm moth.
 It was known for miracles.
 The painting measures 25.8 by 70 cm and has the accession number 1106-3.

 Shōki

 Shōki (鍾馗) is a deity told in Buddhist setsuwa (oral tales) to have protected Emperor Xuanzong of Tang.
 In the painting, Shōki is portrayed with a thick beard and large eyes.
-Wearing a black hat, robe, and tall boots, it is depicted as stabbing a demon.
+Wearing a black hat, robe, and tall boots, Shōki is shown stabbing a demon.
 The painting measures 25.8 by 45.2 cm and has the accession number 1106-4.